The Genius Prince's Guide to Raising a Nation Out of Debt

 The Genius Prince's Guide to Raising a Nation Out of Debt (Hey, How About Treason?) (天才王子の赤字国家再生術〜そうだ、売国しよう〜, Tensai Ōji no Akaji Kokka Saisei Jutsu ~Sō da, Baikoku Shiyō~) is a Japanese light novel series, written by Toru Toba and illustrated by fal_maro.
 SB Creative has released the light novel series since May 2018 under their GA Bunko label.
 The light novel is licensed in North America by Yen Press.
 A manga adaptation with art by Emuda has been serialized online since October 2019 via Square Enix's online manga magazine Manga Up!.
 An anime television series adaptation by Yokohama Animation Laboratory aired from January to March 2022.

 Plot

 In the far north of the continent of Varno lies the small country of the Kingdom of Natra.
-Ever since King Owen collapsed from illness, the job of running the country falls to Owen's extremely competent son, Crown Prince, now Prince Regent, Wein Salema Arbalest.
-Alongside his beautiful and capable aide, Ninym Ralei, Wein upholds the image of a genius prince that leads the nation with an iron hand.
-However, behind the scenes, Wein constantly bemoans the fate that has been shoved upon him, quietly hoping for an opportunity to commit treason by selling off his home country and escaping from his duties.
+After King Owen collapses from illness, the job of running the country falls to his son, Crown Prince, now Prince Regent, Wein Salema Arbalest.
+Alongside his aide, Ninym Ralei, Wein upholds the image of a genius prince that leads the nation with an iron hand.
+However, behind the scenes, Wein bemoans his fate, hoping for an opportunity to commit treason by selling off his home country and escaping from his duties.